mariadb-corporation/mariadb-columnstore-server/README.md

   * MariaDB ColumnStore team will evaluate the changes and may request further development or changes before merge

 ##Run dependencies
-### For Centos
+## For CentOS

-### Boost Libraries
+For CentOS 6 follow the install procedure for boost from the build Dependecy section above, with CentOS 7 you can just do:

-Follow the install procedure for boost from the build Dependecy section above
+yum install boost

-These packages need to be install:
+In addition these packages need to be install:

-yum install expect perl perl-DBI openssl zlib file sudo
+yum install expect perl perl-DBI openssl zlib file sudo net-snmp-devel

-### For Ubuntu 16.04
+## For Ubuntu 16.04

 These packages need to be installed:

-apt-get install expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev
+apt-get install expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev libsnmp30 snmp

-##MariaDB Columnstore utilizes the System Logging for logging purposes
+##MariaDB ColumnStore utilizes the System Logging for logging purposes
 So you will want to make sure that one of these system logging packages is installed:

   syslog, rsyslog, or syslog-ng

-##Configure and Starting of MariaDB Columnstore
+##Configure and Starting of MariaDB ColumnStore

-Follow the binary package install instructions in the Columnstore Getting Starter Guide:
+Follow the binary package install instructions in the ColumnStore Getting Starter Guide:

   https://mariadb.com/kb/en/mariadb/columnstore-getting-started/